 The Radiation Therapy Program

-The mission of the Radiation Therapy Program is to provide training in the diagnostic and therapeutic realms of the imaging sciences.
+The mission of the Radiologic Science Program, radiation therapy concentration is to provide training in clinical radiation oncology.
 The goal of the program will be to fulfill the needs of healthcare providers in the community and surrounding regions.
 Serving as a healthcare provider requires critical thinking and technical skills to ensure delivery of the best possible care.
 To prepare the students to meet these requirements, they are provided with various levels of training.
 This training includes theory, clinical practice, didactic learning, laboratory testing, and competency testing in clinical settings.
-Upon successful completion of the program, graduating students will be prepared to meet the requirements for an entry-level position in diagnostic or therapeutic imaging sciences.
+Upon successful completion of the program, graduating students will be prepared to meet the requirements for an entry-level position as a radiation therapist.